Welcome to The Gnostic Key

 Keys

 Keys are the community reputation currency.
-You can reply without Steel Manning, but Keys are only earned through quality signals: votes from other members and Steel Man outcomes.
+Free accounts do not earn Keys.
+Paid members can earn Keys through quality signals: votes from other members and Steel Man outcomes.
+In addition, the first successful paid upgrade triggers a one-time welcome bonus based on commitment level.
 Showing up is not enough; the argument has to land.

-• Steel Man challenge accepted by the original poster: +3 Keys (awarded only once the original poster confirms you represented their argument fairly; if rejected, no Keys are awarded)
+• Steel Man challenge accepted by the original poster: +3 Keys (awarded only once the original poster confirms you represented their argument fairly; if rejected, no Keys are awarded and the rejection must include a public written reason of at least 15 words)

 As your Keys accumulate you progress through community standing levels: Seeker, Initiate, Apprentice, Journeyer, Adept, Mystic, and Keymaker.
 These are community reputation levels and are separate from your membership tier.